-- 1. Structure and qualification of the Board - 2.
-Roles, duties, and responsibility of the Board - 3.
-Board Meeting - 4.
+- 1. Structure and qualification of the Board of Directors - 2.
+Roles, duties and responsibility of the Board of Directors - 3.
+Board meeting - 4.
 Dynamics of the performance of the Board of Directors - 5.
 Relationship with the management division - 6.
-Directors Development
+Director development

-The results of the 2022 performance appraisal for the entire Board of Directors in an overview of 6 topics, summarizing the overall average score is in the highly agree criteria.
+The results of the 2023 performance appraisal for the entire Board of Directors in an overview of 6 topics, summarizing the overall average score is in the highly agree criteria.

-8.1.2 The Attendance and Remuneration of Each Directors
+8.1.2 The Attendance and Remuneration of each Directors

-As of 31 December 2022, the attendance of directors is shown on 7.2 Board of directors' information, 7.2.1 The Composition of the Board of Directors; and the remuneration of each directors are shown on 7.4 The Management's information, 7.4.3 Total remuneration for the Executive Directors and Executives.
+As of 31 December 2023, the attendance of directors is shown on 7.2 (Board of Directors' information), 7.2.1 (The Composition of the Board of Directors) and the remuneration of each director are shown on 7.4 (The Management's information), 7.4.3 (Total remuneration for the Executive Directors and Executives).